Practical Insights into Knowledge Distillation for Pre-Trained Models: Methodology

 We assume a distributed training scenario with 10 participants for each data partitioning strategy.
 This setup results in 90 possible teacher-student pairings for each scenario, excluding self-transfers.
 We now describe the setup for this experimental methodology in detail.

-\smartparagraph{Task, models, and datasets.} For this study, we focus on a standard computer vision task: image classification.
-As a dataset, we use CIFAR10 \cite{cifar10}, which is commonly used in the FL literature (e.g., \cite{lai2022fedscale,beutel2022flower,lin2020ensemble,gong2021ensemble,luo2021no,bistritz2020distributed}).
+\smartparagraph{Task, models, and datasets.} This study focuses on a standard computer vision task, i.e., image classification.
+As a dataset, we use CIFAR-10 \cite{cifar10} and CINIC-10 \cite{darlow2018cinic10}, which are commonly used in the FL literature (e.g., \cite{luo2021no,he2020group,duan2020self,lin2020ensemble,gong2021ensemble,bistritz2020distributed,lai2022fedscale,beutel2022flower}).
 The CIFAR-10 dataset consists of 32x32 color images of 10 classes.
 There are 50K training images and 10K test images.
 We use 10\% of the training set as a validation set.
-CIFAR-10's testing set is used as a shared dataset to measure the accuracy of the participants' models before and after distillation.
+The CINIC-10 dataset comprises 270,000 images divided into training, validation, and test sets, each containing 90,000 images across 10 classes.
+We merge the training and validation sets, utilizing 1\% of this set for validation and the remaining 99\% for training.
+The testing set of each dataset is used to measure the accuracy of the participants' models before and after distillation.
+CIFAR-10 is the default data set, unless otherwise specified.

-To exclude the effects of different model architectures, we use ResNet-18 for each participant.
-We plan to revisit this choice in follow-up work.
+We utilize the ResNet-18 architecture \cite{he2016deep} for all participants to assess the effects of knowledge distillation techniques and data strategies employed, thereby eliminating confounding variables introduced by differing architectures.

-For each participant, we pre-train the model over its training dataset for at most 100 epochs.
+We pre-train the model over its training dataset for at most 100 epochs for each participant.
 We employ early stopping after the validation performance plateaus for 10 epochs.
-We use the Adam optimizer with a learning rate of $1 \times 10^{-3}$, weight decay of $4 \times 10^{-4}$, and a batch size of 32.
+We use the Adam optimizer with a learning rate of $1 \times 10^{-3}$, weight decay of $4 \times 10^{-4}$, and a batch size 32.
 These hyperparameters remain constant across all experiments.